wkol/F1RacingCompanion/README.md

 ### Features

-An app written in Kotlin allowing to track live timing data from F1 sessions.
+An android app written in Kotlin allowing to track live timing data from F1 sessions.
 The app uses livetiming signalr api to display data such as:

 * positions